OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 * **1-1 value mapping:**
   * The user can do one to one mapping of source and target repositories by configuring the [value mapping](../integrate/mapping-configuratio.md#view-edit-xslt-configurations-options) of Test Repository Path field.
 * **When Jira [Xray] is the source system**, 'Test Repository Path' will contain the test repository full path with '' for hierarchy.
 * **When Jira [Xray] is the target**, the test will get synchronized to the selected test repository if it exists in Xray.
-If it does not exists on Xray side, it will be automatically created by  {{ spaceName  }}.
+If it does not exists on Xray side, it will be automatically created by  <code class="expression">space.vars.SITENAME</code>.
 This is default behavior of Xray plugin which can be changed using the advanced mapping as described [below](jira.md#turn-off-auto-creation-of-folders-repository) .

 **Turn off Auto-Creation of Folders/Repository**